Sister Nivedita University

 Sister Nivedita University is a private university located in New Town, Kolkata.
 It was established by the Sister Nivedita University Act, 2017.
-It is named after Sister Nivedita, a disciple of Swami Vivekananda.
+It is named after Sister Nivedita, a disciple of Swami Vivekananda..
+This University is a part of Techno India Group, a chain of colleges and schools all over the state.
+The university offers educational programs and research in a wide array of subjects, under disciplines like Engineering and Technology, Science, Medicine, Management, Law, Humanities, Language and Literature, Pharmacy, Architecture, Social Sciences, Performing Arts, Sports, Media, Design, etc.